DeAndre Yedlin: 2014: Senior debut and first FIFA World Cup

 Yedlin earned his first call-up to the senior men's national team on January 3, 2014.
 He made his first appearance with the senior team on February 1, 2014, in a friendly against South Korea.

 After impressing in January and April, Yedlin was a surprise inclusion by US manager Jurgen Klinsmann on the U.S. final 23-man roster for the 2014 FIFA World Cup.
 He made his World Cup debut against Portugal, coming on as a late second-half substitute.
 He helped set up Sounders teammate Clint Dempsey's late goal which put the U.S. up 2–1.

 He also came on late in the next game, a 1–0 loss v.
 Germany; his deep cross to Dempsey was headed off target.
 In the round of 16 match against Belgium, Yedlin came on as an early substitute for the injured Fabian Johnson, providing most of the vertical threat for the Americans.
 Yedlin's performances took many by surprise, being called a "breakout star" by the New York Times.

+2016–2017: Copa América Centenario and failures

 Yedlin continued playing for the US after 2014, playing in both midfield for defense for Klinsmann.
 Yedlin was named to the squad for the 2016 Copa America Centenario, starting most games.
 Yedlin received a second yellow card (and subsequent red) in a match against Paraguay.
 When healthy, Yedlin participated in the US's failed qualification for the 2018 FIFA World Cup under both Klinsmann and Bruce Arena.
 Yedlin started at right back in the final qualification match, a 1–2 loss to Trinidad and Tobago on October 10, 2017.

 Yedlin continued to play regularly as a right back under 2018 caretaker manager Dave Sarachan, taking on a leadership role in the new cycle as one of the few players carried over.
 “DeAndre, he is now one of the seasoned guys, you would say, with caps,” Sarachan explained in September 2018.
 “I think, again, has shown a lot of maturation now in terms of his approach working with a lot of these young guys."
 Yedlin stated wanting to turn the page on the failed 2018 cycle: "obviously want to put the past behind us and we all know what happened... it’s kind of a clean slate, a fresh start.
 I am excited for that.”

 Yedlin continued under fulltime manager Gregg Berhalter.
 Yedlin captained the national team in a March 2019 friendly against Chile, finishing 1–1.
 Yedlin missed the 2019 CONCACAF Gold Cup due to a groin injury, but participated in the group stage and finals of the 2019-20 CONCACAF Nations League.